heseltime/heseltime.github.io/pages/rDai.md

 ## The Challenge

-The challenge is to solve this environment:
+The challenge is to solve this environment: "Minigrid contains simple and easily configurable grid world environments to conduct Reinforcement Learning research.
+This library was previously known as gym-minigrid." ([MiniGrid](https://minigrid.farama.org/index.html))

 ![6x6 Grid](image-57.png)